 Cheng, J., Danescu-Niculescu-Mizil, C. & Leskovec, J. (2014).
 How Community Feedback Shapes User Behavior.
 ICWSM 2014.

-Press: Computer scientists learn to predict when photos will ‘go viral’ on Facebook (Stanford News), The Curious Nature of Sharing Cascades on Facebook (Technology Review), Can cascades be predicted?
-(Facebook Data Science)
+Press: Can cascades be predicted?
+(Facebook), Can an algorithm predict which popular content will become viral content?
+(NiemanLab), Computer scientists learn to predict when photos will ‘go viral’ on Facebook (Stanford News), The Curious Nature of Sharing Cascades on Facebook (Technology Review).

 Cheng, J., Adamic, L. A., Dow, P. A., Kleinberg, J. & Leskovec, J. (2014).
 Can Cascades be Predicted?
 WWW 2014.